Skip to content

 Which photo viewer handles RAW camera files the best?

 FastStone Image Viewer and digiKam both handle RAW files well.
-FastStone loaded Canon CR2 and Nikon NEF files faster in our tests, while digiKam offers better metadata management for large RAW libraries.
+FastStone is a better lightweight viewer for camera RAW browsing, while digiKam offers stronger metadata management for large RAW libraries.

 What happened to Google Picasa?